cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

   - nebula
 ---

-palera1n is a work-in-progress jailbreak that is compatible with A11 (iPhone X) and earlier devices on iOS 15.0 to 18.3.2, with some caveats for A11 devices.
+palera1n is a jailbreak that is compatible with A11 (iPhone X) and earlier devices on iOS 15.0 to 18.3.2, with some caveats for A11 devices.

 On A11 devices, you **must disable your passcode** and will not be able to use your passcode, or other SEP functionality, until you boot into a stock iOS state.
 SEP functionality includes things such as a passcode, Face ID/Touch ID, and Apple Pay.